 - Other duties as assigned – i.e. working in the hall, clinical studies, transcription, covering for co-workers, tracking continuing education

-EDUCATION: Five years of medical office experience or completion of MA, LPN or RN program.
+EDUCATION: Minimum of three years of medical office experience or completion of MA or LPN program.

 - Knowledge of medical terminology, basic anatomy and physiology